Census of Jails, 2019 (ICPSR 38323)

 The 2019 census collected information on the number of confined inmates, number of persons supervised outside jail, number of inmates participating in weekend programs, number of confined non-U.S. citizens, number of inmates by sex and adult or juvenile status, number of juveniles held as adults, number of inmates who were parole or probation violators, number of inmates by conviction status, number of inmates by felony or misdemeanor status, number of inmates held by race or Hispanic origin, number of inmates held for other jurisdictions or authorities, average daily population, rated capacity, admissions and releases, number of staff employed by local jails, facility functions, and number of jails under court orders and consent decrees.

-The 2019 census also included a module to collect data on the effects of the opioid epidemic on local jails and jail responses to the
+The 2019 census also included a module to collect data on the effects of the opioid epidemic on local jails and jail responses to the epidemic.
+Items included: